xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

    compared to previously K2 computer plus its processors though.

 #.
 There is Nvidia cark K2200 for monitor display.
 That one doesn't have HDMI port, only two DisplayPort ports.
 If you need to buy
-   KVM for remote purpose, make sure to buy the unit taht supports DisplayPort directly.
-DP to HDMI converter might not give 4K resolution that 32 inch Dell 4K monitor offers.
+   KVM for remote AV/USB purpose, make sure to buy the unit that supports DisplayPort directly.
+DP to HDMI converter might not give
+   4K resolution that 32 inch Dell 4K monitor offers.

 #.
 You should check water flow and pressure gauge often for a fresh installed K3, as they might change a bit in the beginning.

 #.
 K3 outputs more data than K2, one has to deal with storage capacity seriously if you run a scope in effcient way.

+#.
+Our K3 system package came with a GP100 Nvidia card.
+Also there is MotionCor2 utility via DM interface.
+However, there is no
+   way to access to MotionCor2 outside of DM.
+Fortunitely, we can still utilize the powerful GPU card.
+If we run *framewatcher* to align ~30-40 Super-res frames, it can do as fast as ~ 10 seconds for one stack.
+This is at least sufficient for our monitoring purpose.
+Very nice indeed!